Safety rules for bus riders

 Remember Your Bus Route

 Each student has their own bus route.
-A letter telling you your route and bus stop will be mailed to your house in mid- to late-August.
+This information is available in PowerSchool.
 Each bus has a sign in the window showing the bus route.
 Watch for this sign, because different buses for different schools may come to your bus stop.

 Go to Your Bus Stop a Little Early